anaj00/-CCAPDEV-Tastee/README.md

-# Tastee-MC02
+# Tastee
-[CCAPDEV] MC02 | A food review website wherein users can rate different restaurants around the Metro.
+[CCAPDEV] MC | A food review website wherein users can rate different restaurants around the Metro.

 # How to run
 0. Import data in `database_data`, to a table named `Tastee`